ChatTheatre/websocket-to-tcp-tunnel/README.md

 ```

-### PID Files
-The location of files containing PID information for each process can be defined with
-the `pidFileDirectory` property.
-Defaults to `./`.

-### Logging
-The directory in which logs are written can be defined with the `logDirectory` property.
-Defaults to `./logs/`.

 ### Server Configurations [REQUIRED]
 Servers can be configured by adding objects to the property.
 * `name` is used only for identification in output.